iwillspeak/feersum/docs/special-forms.md

 environment.

 Formals can be either a single identifier to bind the parameter list to, or a list which the parameters should be matched against.
-If the list contains `.` then following paramete
+If the list contains `.` then following parameters are bound to a list to following argument.

 e.g.: